How to Keep Leading Zeros in Excel (10 Suitable Methods)

 Using REPT and LEN function

-• REPT function has come from Repeat word & this function repeats text a given number of times.
+• The REPT function repeats text a given number of times.

-• LEN function returns the number of characters of a text string.
+• The LEN function returns the number of characters of a text string.

-• Now, inside the arguments, 0 has been added first as this is the text value we want to repeat as leading zeros before numbers as required.
+• Inside the arguments 0 has been added first as this is the text value we want to repeat as leading zeros before numbers as required.

-• Lastly, C5 Cell is added to the whole function by using Ampersand(&) as this cell value has to be placed after leading zeros.
+• Cell C5 is added to the whole function by using Ampersand(&) as this cell value has to be placed after leading zeros.

 Read More: [Solved]: Leading Zero Not Showing in Excel